Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/image-preparation/character-sheet.md

 ### The Foremost Limb

 The first thing you need to do is to create a new limb.
 Click on the **Add Limb** button to create the first limb which is part of your body.
 Notice how there is a **hierarchy** on the left.
-Each limb can be further subdivided into further limbs for more complex character sheets. **You should always start with the foremost limb and work your way down.** In our case, we want to start with the arm and sword of our character as it is the foremost element.
+Each limb can be further subdivided into additional limbs for more complex character sheets. **You should always start with the foremost limb and work your way down.** In our case, we want to start with the arm and sword of our character as it is the foremost element.
 We name our limb **Arm** and it will appear as the first child of the **Body**.

 We start by painting the complete sword and arm as the foreground area and make sure that the rest of the body is properly selected as background.
 You will find two buttons towards the top of the sidebar: **Mark Foreground** and **Mark Background**.
 Start painting over the areas of your designated limb with the foreground brush.
 The area will appear with a light white color.
 It is not necessary to paint an absolutely perfect area, Wallpaper Engine will attempt to automatically detect the limb you are trying to paint.
 Use the background brush to specifically tell Wallpaper Engine which parts of the image are not part of your limb.